blnknlights/blnknlights.github.io/htb/machines/ambassador/ambassador.md

 ]
 ```

-there's also the Django secret key, I believe that might allow us to do some attacks on the cryptography django, not sure that's relevant right now.
+there's also the Django secret key, I believe that might allow us to do some attacks on the cryptography related methods in django, not sure that's relevant right now.
 ```bash
 +# Quick-start development settings - unsuitable for production +# See https://docs.djangoproject.com/en/4.0/howto/deployment/checklist/